kconnour/pyRT_DISORT/README.md

 Dependencies
 ============
 - numpy
-- scipy

 Install
 =======
 Note that I've only tested this on Ubuntu.
-In the future I hope to automate this but for now...
 - Install gfortran.
 On Ubunutu it's simple: sudo apt-get install gfortran
-- cd disort4.0.98 within this project
-- Run python -m numpy.f2py -c BDREF.f DISOBRDF.f DISORT.f ERRPACK.f LAPACK.f LINPAK.f RDI1MACH.f -m
-disort
-- Move the newly created .so file to python's site-packages, or update PYTHONPATH.
-Congratulations!
-You can now import disort
-- Now that disort can run, install this repo using wheel
+- Clone this repo from Github.
+- cd into the cloned repo and run: pip install -e .
+This will build the disort.so file and make the rest of the module importable.

 Conventions
 ===========